 About The Royal Ontario Museum:

-Founded in 1912, the Royal Ontario Museum (ROM) showcases the world’s natural history and world cultures.
+Founded in 1914, the Royal Ontario Museum (ROM) showcases the world’s art, culture and nature from around the globe and across the ages.
+It is Canada's largest museum with a collection of more than six million objects and specimens, featured in 40 gallery and exhibition spaces.
 Its mission is “to inspire wonder and promote learning by sharing the stories of the unique collections that the ROM cares for on behalf of the people of Ontario; to be a champion for the natural and cultural worlds; to serve as a forum for our diverse communities; and to create knowledge that contributes to a better future.”

 The Museum’s collection currently has more than six million objects, and continues to grow.
-The ROM also features many highly popular temporary exhibitions, such as the Forbidden City.
-The Museum offers many educational and public programs such as the ROM Summer Club, Game Jam and Friday Night Life.
-Further, it takes part in many research and community projects focusing on natural history, world culture, and textiles and fashion.
+The ROM also features many highly popular temporary exhibitions, such as the Chihuly.
+The Museum offers many educational and public programs such as the ROM Summer Club and Friday Night Live.
+It also participates in many research and community projects focusing on natural history, world culture, and textiles and fashion.
 In F2016, research across 27 countries resulted in 97 academic publications and 5 published books.
-One paper introduced the discovery of a new desert tortoise species in northern Mexico – named Goode’s Thornscrub Tortoise.

-In F2016, the Royal Ontario Museum welcomed 1.1m visitors, including 95,175 visiting students.
+In F2017, the Royal Ontario Museum welcomed 1.4m visitors, including 110,000 visiting students.
 The ROM also made several discoveries and acquisitions in F2016.
 Over the year, it acquired 3 new Martian meteorites, bringing the museum total to 22.
 The ROM collection of Martian meteorites account for a quarter of all known meteorites from Mars.
 Other acquisitions include a Greek coin, Tuareg shield, and 2 Barcelona chairs created in the late 1920s.

 Exhibitions in F2016 included Pompeii: In the Shadow of the Volcano, which featured over 200 objects excavated from Pompeii and was viewed by 274,000 people.
 The ROM also hosted Wildlife Photographer of the Year which featured 100 photos selected from thousands of submissions.
 The Travelling Planetarium is an exhibition that travelled to 10 locations throughout F2016 and reached 3,775 people.
 The exhibit projects the galaxy in an enclosed, inflatable dome and teaches communities across Ontario about the wonders of space.